gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/bumblebee.md

 auto-detecting faster upload method, see `{{Bug|58933}}`{=mediawiki}.

-The workaround is skipping auto-detection by manually setting `{{ic|PRIMUS_UPLOAD}}`{=mediawiki} [environment variable](environment_variable "environment variable"){.wikilink} to either 1 or 2, depending on which one is faster on your setup.
+The workaround is skipping auto-detection by manually setting `{{ic|PRIMUS_UPLOAD}}`{=mediawiki} [environment variable](environment_variable "wikilink") to either 1 or 2, depending on which one is faster on your setup.

 `$ PRIMUS_UPLOAD=1 primusrun ...`